tuhinbiswas24/World-Wide-Unicorn-Startups-Data-Analysis/README.md

-**<h5>World Wide Unicorn Startup Data Science Project</h5>**
+**<h1>World Wide Unicorn Startup Data Science Project</h1>**

-<h1>This project aims to analyze and visualize the data of unicorn startups, which are privately held companies valued at over $1 billion.The project covers the following aspects:
+<h5>This project aims to analyze and visualize the data of unicorn startups, which are privately held companies valued at over $1 billion.The project covers the following aspects:

 1.The distribution of unicorn startups by country, city, and industry

 2.The trends of unicorn startups over time, by year and month

-3.The valuation of unicorn startups, by industry and investors
+3.The valuation of unicorn startups, by industry and investors</h5>

 **To run this project, you will need the following:**